balancednetwork/balanced-java-contracts/docs/crosschain.md

 Balanced employs a burn and mint mechanism for handling cross-chain transfers and withdrawals of bnUSD:

-1. **Cross-Chain Transfer:**
-    - When a user initiates a cross-chain transfer in the spoke Balanced Dollar contract (i.e., transferring bnUSD to the ICON chain), the user's bnUSD balance on the spoke chain is burned.
+  - When a user initiates a cross-chain transfer in the spoke Balanced Dollar contract (i.e., transferring bnUSD to the ICON chain), the user's bnUSD balance  is burned.
   - xCall is used to pass a cross-transfer message to the ICON Balanced Dollar contract.
-    - Upon receiving the encoded message, the respective Balanced Dollar contract on the ICON chain decodes it and mints an equivalent amount of bnUSD for the user on the ICON chain.
+  - Upon receiving the encoded message, the Balanced Dollar contract on the ICON chain decodes it and relays the message to the correct bnUSD contract on the target chain.

-2. **Withdrawal:**
-    - When a user wishes to convert ICON bnUSD back to the spoke chain's bnUSD, they initiate a withdrawal request on the ICON chain.
-    - The ICON Balanced Dollar contract burns the user's bnUSD amount on the ICON chain.
-    - A message is sent via xCall to the spoke Balanced Dollar contract.
-    - The spoke Balanced Dollar contract receives the message, verifies it, and mints the equivalent amount of bnUSD for the user on the spoke chain.
+  - bnUSD is minted on the target chain.
 In the event that a cross-chain transaction fails at any point, a rollback transaction is initiated to refund the bnUSD to the user.

 ## 3. xCall Manager Contract